-This has as the consequence that banks are required to provide insight into their customer deposits at short notice, to ensure timely payment of the covered amount.
-To this effect, a new payout system has been devised by DNB, which requires that banks compile and deliver a Single Customer View (SCV) (in Dutch: Individueel Klantbeeld, IKB) in a uniform manner.
+A shorter repayment period has as consequence that banks are required to provide insight into their customer deposits at short notice, to ensure timely payment of the covered amount.
+To this effect, a new payout system has been devised by DNB, which requires that banks compile and submit a Single Customer View (SCV, in Dutch: Individueel Klantbeeld, IKB) in a uniform manner.

 Purpose of the Single Customer View